swaptacular/swpt_accounts/protocol.rst

    transfer is insignificant.

 config_flags : int16
    Account configuration bit-flags.
-Server implementations may use these flags for different purposes.
+Different server implementations may use these flags for different purposes.
 The lowest bit (bit ``0``) is reserved, and has the meaning "scheduled for deletion". [#forbid-transfers]_ If all of the following conditions are met, an account SHOULD be removed (or at least marked as deleted) from the server's database: **1)** the account is